Osteoporosis - Exams and Tests

 If you are at increased risk for fractures caused by osteoporosis, routine

-screening should start sooner.4 USPSTF recommends that you and your doctor check your fracture risk using a tool such as FRAX to help decide whether you should be screened for osteoporosis.
-Talk to your doctor about your risk factors and when to start bone mineral density screening.
+screening should start sooner.3 The U.S. Preventive Services Task Force (USPSTF) recommends that you and your doctor check your fracture risk using a tool such as FRAX to help decide whether you should be screened for osteoporosis.
+Talk to your doctor about your risk factors and when to start bone density screening.

 experts recommend that the decision to screen younger women be made

-on an individual basis, depending on the risk for osteoporosis and
+on an individual basis.
+The need for testing will depend on the risk for osteoporosis and

 whether the test results will help with treatment decisions.